-(1) You have heard testimony that after the defendant erime was supposed to have been committed, the (2) If you believe that the defendant , then you may consider this conduct, along with all the other evidence, in deciding whether the g government has proved beyond a reasonable doubt that he committed the crime charged.
-This c conduct may indicate that he thought he was guilty and was trying to avoid punishment.
-On the other hand, sometimes an innocent person may for some other reason.
-The defend ant has no obligation to prove that he had an innocent reason for his conduct.
+(1) You have heard testimony that after the crime was supposed to have been commit defendant tted, the (2) If you believe that the defendant, then you may consider this conduct, a the other evidence, in deciding whether the government has proved beyond a reasona that he committed the crime charged.
+This conduct may indicate that he thought he • and was trying to avoid punishment.
+On the other hand, sometimes an innocent pers on may for some other reason.
+The defendant has no obligation to prove that he ha d an innocent reason for his conduct.